AlsoJimCurry/GestensteuerungVersuchsanlage/README.md

 # KinectSteuerung
-Controling the pump system via Kinect by gestures
+Controlling the pump system via Kinect by gestures

 ### Quick Start
 1. Connect the Kinect Sensor to an USB 3.0 port
 2. Make sure you are connected to eduroam/WebVPN
-3. Start the .exe
+3. Start the GestensteuerungVersuchsanlage.exe